 Loan: Borrow money from a bank, credit union or home equity loan to purchase solar.
 Some financing institutions offer low-interest, solar-specific loans.
 Review financing options

 Mortgage: When building a home, finance solar through your mortgage.
 When buying a home, consider a rehab loan or energy-efficient mortgage, which allows you to borrow additional money for energy improvements.

 C-PACE: C-PACE financing allows businesses to get loans for building energy improvements that are repaid through property taxes.
 For commercial entities only.

-PPA: PPA company installs solar on your roof and maintains the panels.
+PPA: When using a Power Purchase Agreement (PPA), a company installs solar on your roof and maintains the panels.
 In turn, you purchase all power produced by the system at an agreed-upon price.
 Some companies offer zero money down options.

 LEASE: A company installs solar on your roof and maintains the panels.
 You pay a fixed monthly fee to lease the panels.
 Some companies offer zero money down options.
 Consumer resources are available to help you review the terms of your lease.